WattButler — Export Registration (SSEG) · Cape Town

 What your roof could offset on your municipal bill

-City of Cape Town export incentive rate R1.16 / kWh
+City of Cape Town residential feed-in rate R1.26 / kWh

 Questions